 - Click the Settings/Gear icon to modify the field display name, to make it more contextual to your business purpose.

 - It is recommended to include not more than 2 fields in search criteria, in order to preserve search performance.
-However, you can add 4 fields only.
+However, you can add a maximum of 4 fields.

 - You can search the Relationship only with Name fields.
-If you add other than Name fields in the search fields section, you can only view those fields, but you cannot search Relationship with those fields.
+If you add other than Name fields in the configuration, you can only view those fields, but cannot search Relationship with those fields.

 In the following image, Relationship Name, Company Id Name, and CSM Name are added as searchable fields.